Chino2105/CSIS371/README.md

 # TREC TIP OF Le Tounge
 Group Project for CSIS371
-Authors: Daniel Cater, Edin Quintana, Ryan Razzano, and Melvin Chino-Hernandez
+\nAuthors: Daniel Cater, Edin Quintana, Ryan Razzano, and Melvin Chino-Hernandez

 ### Running the System
 Run the main.py file to start the system.
 All packages will be installed if not already.
 The corpus will then be formatted correctly in the jsonl format.